mysensors/NodeManager/README.md

 * Rebase the branch you filed the PR from against your updated development branch: `git rebase development`
 * Resolve the conflicts and commit again
 * Force push your updated branch so the PR gets updated: `git push HEAD:<yourbranch> -f`

+## Compatibility

+This version of NodeManager has been tested and is compatibile with the following MySensors library:
+* v2.1.1
+* v2.2.0-beta
+* v2.2.0

 ## Release Notes